-The practice's website, patient information booklet and information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website and patient information folder provided patients with information about the range of treatments available at the practice.
+Staff had completed training regarding learning disability and autism awareness in dentistry.

 The dentists explained the methods they used to help patients understand their treatment options.
-These included for example photographs, study models, videos, X-ray images and an intra-oral camera.
+These included for example photographs, study models, videos and X-ray images.